BrainABar/NECS-Challenge/README.md

 sudo mkdir /etc/nginx/sites-enabled
 ```
 - allows for easier enabling/disabling of sites by linking what is needed from sites-available
+  * not needed but makes it easier to distinguish what is active in sites-enabled
 ```bash
 sudo ln -s /etc/nginx/sites-available/<filename>.conf /etc/nginx/sites-enabled/
 ```
-- also able to add file by using `include <file/path/sample.conf>;` at bottom of nginx.conf
+- also able to add file at bottom of nginx.conf
 - reload nginx: `sudo nginx -s reload`
 - Basic log inspection
 ```